 Many male clients prefer to see a male counselor.
 As a male, I can relate to not wanting to address feelings and many male (and some female) clients like this.
 I can relate to sweeping things under the rug or moving on without dwelling on the past.
 I was raised to deal with problems all by myself or to “ignore and override.” as I hear many men say.
 I used to think this was being strong.
 However, I have come to realize this isn’t strong at all.
+Are you strong enough to recognize your fears?

 Many of my male clients are ex-military men.
 While I never served in the military, I am thankful for the service.
 I can see that processing feelings about unmentionable, but required actions in the heat of battle would not lead to positive outcomes.
 In situations like this, I can see that doing so would look or perhaps be weak.
 And to be clear, this does not just apply to ex-military men or just to men, it’s just that the culture and upbringing of many in these categories lend themselves to teaching people to avoid their feelings.
+It is important to be able to recognize your fears.

 Many male clients come into my office and brag about their strength because they can ignore it and move on.
 The problem is that most have been unable to really move on.
 Instead, they have issues swept under the rug to the point where the slightest tap of the rug brings up filth and years or decades of unpleasant experiences.